tkiat/my-writings-public/blog/software-dev/web/node-run-npm-locally.md

 $(npm bin)/spago init
 ```

-will output an error since it cannot find command `purs`.
+will output an error since it cannot find command `purs` (its dependency).
 It is from the `purescript` package that we just installed along with the `spago` package.
 So, what can we do?

-We can simply modify the `package.json`
+We can simply modify `package.json`

 ```json
 {